cargabsj175/neonatox-live-boot/README.md

 Compatibility of Tested Systems
 ------------

-The following table documents the distributions and operating systems that have been successfully tested using the Neonatox live boot system.
-This information is updated regularly to reflect the current state of compatibility across different media.s de arranque.
+The following table documents the distributions and operating systems that have been successfully tested with the Neonatox live boot system.
+This information is updated periodically to reflect the current state of compatibility between different boot media.

 | Distro    | Version | Kernel      | DVD/USB | Ventoy USB | Observations                     |
 |-----------|---------|-------------|---------|------------|-----------------------------------|